EpiicPenguin/DCSWaypointEditor/README.md

 ##### F/A-18C

-1. Make sure the main HSI page is on the AMPCD (bottom screen) if you are entering waypoints.
+1. Make sure the main HSI page is on the AMPCD (bottom screen) if you are entering waypoints and "Presise" mode is off.
+(DCSWE always toggles presise mode ON while entering and then OFF agian when done.)

 2. If you are entering JDAM/SLAM preplanned missions, make sure to select the MSN preplanned missions page on the left DDI.
 JDAM and SLAM missions must be entered separately.